bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 ## Barbarian
 The barbarian archetype is common throughout Noefra, and not only (not even predominantly) among the "uncivilized" tribes.
 It's said that the origin of the iconic rage was developed by watching pre-cataclysm orcs tap into primal (but demon-tainted) power through their bloodline curse of blood-lust and anger. [_That's a story I don't believe.
 People have been getting angry and gaining power from it for a long time.
 End of the 2nd Age at the most recent. --IB_] Whatever the origin, the orcs of the Fiach Wood (and those of Wyrmhold) are most associated in the common mind with barbarians.
-Barbarians draw on the primal aether of the Mortal world , often through their emotions.
+Barbarians draw on the primal aether of the Mortal world, often through their emotions.
 They draw that aether into themselves to reinforce their bodies and souls.
 While anger (ie rage) is one of the easiest emotions to do this with, many barbarians wield other emotions.
 Their minds remain clear.
 Some, in fact, treat this as an entirely intellectual exercise as they become the primal embodiment of the blade.

 Presented here are two new subclasses for the 2014 Barbarian class.
 For a different take on the barbarian entirely, see Warden, later in this document.
 The two (barbarian and warden) shouldn't be played in the same party.